Cross Faded: Understanding the Meaning, Symptoms and Risks

 While we await further research, it’s important to examine the effects of heavy use of either substance.

-Marijuana addiction or use disorder numbers vary, with the Center for Disease Control (CDC) reporting 3 in 10 people to have the disorder.
-Other analysis has suggested smaller figures, but no conclusions have been made.
+Cannabis use disorder numbers vary, with the Center for Disease Control (CDC) reporting 3 in 10 people to have the disorder.
+Other analyses have suggested smaller figures, but no conclusions have been made.
 Simultaneously, the long-term health risks of heavy cannabis use are still being debated and analyzed through various clinical studies.
 While we await further analysis of cannabis, there appear to be no reports or cautions surrounding death by excessive cannabis use.

 The effects of heavy alcohol consumption and abuse are well documented.
 The CDC estimates that 1 in 6 American adults binge drink, with 25% doing so weekly.
 Excessive drinking is the leading cause of preventable deaths in America.
 Those with alcohol abuse disorder die an average of 26 years before other Americans.